 Example: Switching between Manifold and Native Query Engines - How to use the !manifold and !native commands to switch a query in the Command window from use the Manifold query engine to whatever query engine is provided by a data source.

-SQL Example: Learning to Union Areas in SQL from Edit Query - We learn how to write an SQL query that does a custom Union Areas operation by cutting and pasting from what the Edit Query button automatically generates.
+SQL Example: Learn SQL from Edit Query - Merging Areas - We learn how to write an SQL query that does a Merge : area (dissolve) operation by cutting and pasting from what the Edit Query button automatically generates.

 SQL Example: Process Images with 3x3 Filters - Shows a step-by-step example of developing an SQL query that takes a query written by the Edit Query button and then modifies that query into a general purpose query that can apply any 3x3 filter.
 This makes it easy to use matrix filters we find on the web for custom image processing.
 We extend the query by using parameters and adding a function, and then show how it can be adapted to use a 5x5 filter.